Prince Harry says explosive book is a bid to 'own my story'

 Associated Press

-Harry spoke to Britain’s ITV network to promote his book, “Spare,” which has generated incendiary headlines with its details of private emotional turmoil and bitter family resentments.
+Harry spoke to Britain’s ITV and CBS’s “60 Minutes” to promote his book, “Spare,” which has generated incendiary headlines with its details of private emotional turmoil and bitter family resentments.

+Harry said Camilla had to rehabilitate her image with the British people after her longtime affair with his father and that he was one of the victims of her efforts for better coverage in the tabloids.

+“That made her dangerous because of the connections that she was forging within the British press,” he told CBS.
+“There was open willingness on both sides to trade information.
+And with a family built on hierarchy, and with her, on the way to being queen consort, there was gonna be people or bodies left in the street.”

-He also repeated the claim that there was “concern” in the royal family about his unborn child’s skin color after he married biracial American actress Meghan Markle, and said the British monarchy should address its attitudes to race.
+He repeated his claim on ITV that there was “concern” in the royal family about his unborn child’s skin color after he married biracial American actress Meghan Markle, and said the British monarchy should address its attitudes to race.

 Harry and Meghan first mentioned the incident during an interview with Oprah Winfrey in 2021.
 They have not identified the family member who expressed concern.